Zabanaa/nuddles/README.md

 Nuddles is licensed under the Do What The Fuck You Want license.

 ## Todo
-- [ ] Add support for user related endpoints (Settings, Tips, Updates, Photos, Users ...)
+- [ ] Add Support for User Related Endpoints

 [1]: https://developer.foursquare.com/
 [2]: https://developer.foursquare.com/docs/